 The Key Terms You Must Know

-Before anything else: the US health insurance vocabulary.
+Before anything else - the vocabulary.
 These terms define how much you actually pay when you use healthcare:

 Pay monthly